 Whenever we eat something that contains carbohydrates such as bread, fruit or chocolate, our blood sugar level rises and the body produces insulin, a hormone that lowers the blood sugar level again.
 After sweets such as jelly beans or white flour products, blood sugar levels rise quickly and sharply.
 Due to the subsequent high insulin release, it drops again quickly and deeply a short time later.
 The body reacts to it with a desire to snack, because such a low blood sugar level is associated with a lack of food.

-Psychological Causes of Snacking
+Psychological Causes of Snacking and Cravings

 If low blood sugar causes hunger pangs, the right choice of food can have some influence on them.